 The session is for any women, gender non-binary and trans folk for whom the issues are of interest.
 All welcome – whether you’re new to some of these ideas/conversations or want to contribute of your own body of knowledge.

 This workshop uses Threads – a DIY, not-for-profit book – as a basis for information exchange and shared conversation about feminist health including anatomy, sex & gender, and the various differences and commonalities of experiences throughout the menstrual cycle.
 It will look at what gets called ‘PMS’, and also at what gets called ‘mental health’ and critiques biomedical stories we are given about the body/mind as part of opening up space to explore our different and similar lived experiences, and to consider both what health and what ‘self-care’ mean in the context of social justice and social change.
 Depending on length of the session we can also look at herbs and other holistic approaches for some common related health issues.

 The Politics of Experience

-This workshop looks at some of the history, language and politics of what gets called ‘mental health’ including discussion about medical approaches, understandings and diagnosis.
+This workshop uses the book Warp & Weft as its basis and looks at some of the history, language and politics of what gets called ‘mental health’ including discussion about medical approaches, understandings and diagnosis.
 It will look at decolonising psychiatry, some of the history of psychiatry in the US & UK, and anti-psychiatry movements & alternatives from the 1960s to the current time, and consider some historical & cross-cultural understandings of consciousness.
 We will look at some of the progressive conversations around and understandings of psycho-emotional health in social context, and consider alternative approaches, and at conversation and resources around trauma and resilience.
 Depending on the length of the space we’ll look at some of the main herbal nervines (herbs that affect what gets called the nervous system) and talk about related approaches, practices and broader support for psycho-emotional health.
 The space is for information exchange, questions, shared dialogue and solidarity.
 All welcome – whether you are new to some of these ideas/conversations or wanting to contribute of your own body of knowledge.

 Embodied practices for rest and connection